projectodd/openwhisk-katacoda/5-packages/04-more-parameters.md

 ### Parameter files

-Using default paramater values is one way to reduce the clutter of invoking Actions with parameters.
+Using default parameter values is one way to reduce the clutter of invoking Actions with parameters.
 However it's only truly useful if there are commonly used default values that can be omitted.
 More common is the case where there are several parameters to pass that don't boil down to commonly used default values.
 In still other cases, the parameter values might be complex json documents, e.g., that are awkward to pass on the command line.

 In these cases, we can use files to hold out parameters and pass that file to our invocation.
 Lets start by create a simple JSON file to hold these values.